Important Message Regarding Zoning Permits:

-In order to protect the health and safety of the community and our employees, and to help minimize the spread of COVID-19, the Department of Community Development will not be accepting requests for, or issuing, Zoning Permits and Zoning Verification Letters until the Township resumes normal business operations.
+In order to protect the health and safety of the community and our employees, and to help minimize the spread of COVID-19, the Department of Community Development will only be accepting requests for Zoning Permits via mail or through our new online application.

 Zoning regulates land use by designating districts - such as residential, business and industrial - where specific uses are permitted and others prohibited.
 The idea is to avoid incompatible activities in proximity to 1 another and to enhance and preserve the livability of our community.

 Zoning is an important way in which residents of the township can work together to encourage beneficial land use patterns for the present and future occupants of Cherry Hill.
 Compliance by all can result in maintenance of a high quality of life, stable property values and physical integrity of the environment.